Table of Contents

 Step 3.
 Click "OK" to confirm.

 Step 1.
-Enter Disk Management and right-click on the unallocated space, select "New Simple Volume".
+Enter Disk Management and, right-click on the unallocated space, select "New Simple Volume".

 Step 4.
 When you finish all the settings, click "Finish" to complete the process.

-Part 3.
-Bonus Tips to Protect HDD/External Hard Drive with Data
+Protect HDD/External Hard Drive with Data

 Here are some reliable tips for you to apply and take action to protect your valuable files and storage device immediately:

-Turning on Microsoft Defender is relatively not enough and here is a list of reliable antivirus software for you to try:
+Turning on Microsoft Defender is relatively not enough, and here is a list of reliable antivirus software for you to try:

 - Norton Security 360/Norton Antivirus Plus